FedML-AI/FedIoT/README.md

 ## Citation
-Please cite our FedNLP and FedML paper if it helps your research.
+Please cite our FedIoT and FedML paper if it helps your research.
 You can describe us in your paper like this: "We develop our experiments based on FedNLP [1] and FedML [2]".